zolweb/the-appcenter-publisher/README.md

 # zol-appcenter-publish

-This script ease the process of publishing React Native builds with AppCenter and managing the versionning of your App.
+This script ease the process of publishing React Native builds with Microsoft AppCenter and managing the versionning of your App.
 Each build to production env will also create a Git Tag and populate a CHANGELOG.md file at the root of your project based on your commits messages.

 ## How to install